 Marker on the flood wall showing highest flood levels, and steel flood gate in the road

 Nancy was excited to visit The National Quilt Museum, located a few blocks from the municipal docks.
-With a permanent collection of over 600 quilts, only a fraction are on display in the three large galleries.
+With a permanent collection of over 600 quilts, only a fraction are on display at any given time in the three large galleries.

 The National Quilt Museum, and the five life-size statues celebrating the Lewis and Clark expedition that includes Lewis, Clark, two Native Americans, and Lewis’ Newfoundland dog, who took the entire journey with them!